X-VPN Review (2020 Update)

 Customer Support – What are the Available Options?

 X-VPN provides customer support via email, Twitter, and Facebook.

-X-VPN also has a help page where you can find useful information on getting started, general inquiry, technical support, and payments/accounts.
+X-VPN also has a help center where you can find useful information on getting started, technical support, payments/accounts, and general inquiry.

 What Other Users Are Saying About X-VPN

 After scouring the web for other user comments on X-VPN, I found most were rather positive.
-Most were pleased with the VPN’s geo-unblocking capabilities, connection speeds, and the fact that the provider offers both a free version and a full-featured free trial.
+Many were pleased with the VPN’s geo-unblocking capabilities, encryption features, connection speeds, and the fact that the provider offers both a free version and a full-featured free trial.

 Alternatives for X-VPN

 X-VPN scored well in many of the categories I looked at.
 It’s well encrypted and works seamlessly against geo-restrictions.

 That said, if you aren’t overly convinced, there are a few alternatives worthy checking out.